James Study 5: The first will be last and the last first

 Read James 1:9-11 and James 2:1-13.

-James having pointed out that true religion is ‘looking after the orphans and widows……keep oneself from being polluted by the world’ (James 1:27), goes on to enlarge on this subject.
-He points out how we as true Christian believers should behave towards one another, which is totally opposite to the way the world does.
-He reminds us of where our focus should be, ‘glorious Lord Jesus Christ’, before we look to people.
+James, having pointed out that true religion is “looking after the orphans and widows…” and “keep(ing) oneself from being polluted by the world” (James 1:27), goes on to enlarge on this subject.
+He points out how we, as true Christian believers, should behave towards one another, which is totally opposite to the way the world does.
+He reminds us of where our focus should be: on our “glorious Lord Jesus Christ” – before we look to people.
 He is particularly considering our attitude to those who look as if they have more or less than we have.

-We cannot be a Christian by just agreeing with the right biblical facts or sound doctrine it will be a natural outworking of our faith that we behave towards others just the way God wants us to, in obedience to His Word.
-We receive salvation by faith alone but we work out our salvation (Philippians 2:12) by acting on our faith in obedience to the Word.
+We cannot be Christians just by agreeing with the relevant biblical facts or sound doctrine; it will be a natural outworking of our faith that we behave towards others in just the way that God wants us to: in obedience to His word.
+We receive salvation by faith alone but we work out our salvation (Philippians 2:12) by acting on our faith in obedience to God’s word.

-Jesus showed no favouritism and loved all people regardless of whether they were rich or poor.
-We no longer have the right to live for ourselves as we belong to Jesus and represent Him in the world.
+Jesus showed no favouritism and loved all people, regardless of whether they were rich or poor.
+We no longer have the right to live for ourselves because we belong to Jesus and represent Him in the world.
 So we have to respond to people just like He did, with the Holy Spirit in us.
-If we walk in the Spirit we will not respond in the flesh (1 Peter 4:2; Galatians 5:16).
-He will enable us to be full of His love, (1 John 2:5) slow to speak, quick to listen (James 1:19) and an ability to be honest without being offensive (2 Corinthians 5:20-21).
+If we walk in the Spirit, we will not respond in the flesh (1 Peter 4:2; Galatians 5:16).
+He will enable us to be full of His love, (1 John 2:5) slow to speak, quick to listen (James 1:19) and to have the ability to be honest without being offensive (2 Corinthians 5:20-21).
 The fruit of the Holy Spirit will pour out of us (John 15:5) and people will be drawn to Jesus.

 What is favouritism?